Code-Institute-Submissions/diogo-pessoa-MyBucketList_AprResub/README.md

 site: [visit here](https://diogo-pessoa.github.io/MyBucketList/index.html)

-This is place to reflect and create your bucket list.
-Start planning your adventures and think about think would you love to enjoy around the world.
-Make a list of things you like to do,  places to visit, and set a date to make it happen.
+This is a place to reflect and create your bucket list.
+Start planning your adventures and think about think  you would love to do around the world.
+Make a list of places you want to know, things you want to try, and set a date to make it happen.
 Share your List with other Adventurous spirits out there.

 ## UX

 ### Theme and Typography

-- Color Scheme and Styling of HTML Elements are from bootswatch theme [Journal](https://bootswatch.com/journal/)
+- Colour Scheme and Styling of HTML Elements are from bootswatch theme [Journal](https://bootswatch.com/journal/)

 Theme selected was based on minimal and clear visual.
 The goal is any distractions to the user during the thinking process.

 - Bucket List section
-In this section the background is to vaguely remember a notepad, with the added hand-written front-style (Gochi Hand) from google fonts.
-To provide the user with a seamingly experience of writing it down o paper.
+In this section the background is to vaguely remember a notepad, with the added hand-written front-style (Gochi Hand) from Google fonts.
+To play with the idea of a hand-written  list.
 ## Wireframes

 ### Mobile view